Why should I report an incident of bias, violence or hate?

 I had an experience I’m concerned about, but I don’t know if it’s bias and/or harassment.
 What should I do?

-You can always call and speak with the Director of Inclusive Community Well-Being.
+You can always call and speak with the Director of Inclusive Community Development.
 Contacting that office by phone will ensure you can have any questions answered without sharing identifying information.
 Conversations with this office can be kept private.
-If you are not ready to contact the Office of Inclusive Community Well-Being, find a trusted mentor.
+If you are not ready to contact the Office of Inclusive Community Development, find a trusted mentor.
 You may be most comfortable talking with a friend or family member or a trusted faculty/staff member.
-Confidential resources are available through Counseling Services, the coordinator for Violence Response and the Truitt Center for Religious and Spiritual Life.
+Confidential resources are available through Counseling Services, Violence Response and the Truitt Center for Religious and Spiritual Life.

-Find more information about sexual violence response, partner violence and stalking response at the Sexual and Relationship Violence Awareness and Response website.
+Find more information about sexual violence response, partner violence and stalking response at the Violence Response website.

 What happens when I report an incident?

 When you report an incident of bias, hate or harassment through the online reporting system the report will be reviewed within one business day.
 The Office of Inclusive Community Development will maintain a record of the incident and initiate contact with the person who filed the report.
 We will do all we can to center the agency of the targeted individual in the response to the incident.
 After talking with the reporting individual, other members of the university community may be contacted.
 In considering appropriate redress, the Office of Inclusive Community Development will work with the impacted individuals to consider:

 - Relevant legal standards with regard to academic freedom concerns

 - Concerns and requests of the targeted individuals and/or impacted communities, especially in regard to anonymity and desired outcome(s)